 This list is not all inclusive; however, they are perhaps, the most prevalent:

 Poor impulse control.
 This is primary if the frontal lobe is involved.
 The main thing the brain does is tell us what not to do.
 That is kept intact by very tiny inhibitors.
 If these inhibitors have been severed by an insult to the brain, we can lose a split second and say or do things that are inappropriate.
-This can damage relationships.
+This can damage relationships because people do not see that it is caused by a physical problem.

 Anxiety/depression – This is essentially universal with TBI, and the survivor will not be able to withstand as much stress as others.